-- Emphasize excellence and hold students accountable to pursue it for the purpose of developing character. - · Teach individuals to apply the Scriptures to practical Christian living. - Seek to develop individuals who are committed to Jesus Christ as Lord, who are engaged in service and leadership in a biblically faithful local church, and who have a compelling concern for reaching the unconverted with the Gospel. - Are steadfastly committed to remaining faithful to the biblical doctrine and principles in our founding charter.
+- Emphasize excellence and hold students accountable to pursue it for the purpose of developing character. - Teach individuals to apply the Scriptures to practical Christian living. - Seek to develop individuals who are committed to Jesus Christ as Lord, who are engaged in service and leadership in a biblically faithful local church, and who have a compelling concern for reaching the unconverted with the Gospel. - · Are steadfastly committed to remaining faithful to the biblical doctrine and principles in our founding charter. - Develop a constituency of regenerated students who have adequate preparation to profit from a Christian college education.